LeChatP/RootAsRole/book/src/chsr/file-config.md

 This section needs rewriting.
 </blockquote>

-This page documents the RootAsRole policy file, usually `/etc/security/rootasrole.json`.
+This page documents the RaR policy file, usually `/etc/security/rootasrole.json`.

 Use `chsr` for routine edits.
 Keep manual JSON editing for advanced workflows and reviewed changes.